-Alas Thursday was the Twelfth Night; Christmas trees and decorations must now be taken down.
+Today is the Twelfth Night, festivities are sadly over and Christmas trees and decorations must now be taken down and packed away until December.

 If you had a cut, real Christmas tree this year here are five eco-friendly ideas for recycling them.